franciscoyira/portfolio/content/project/doctor-who-tidytuesday/index.md

 url_video: ""
 ---

-Visualisation of IMDB data about Doctor Who episodes, showing the number of episodes and distribution of ratings by director.
+Visualization of IMDB data about Doctor Who episodes, showing the number of episodes and distribution of ratings by director.
 This plot uses custom `ggplot` themes and fonts to match Doctor Who's TV show aesthetic.

-This visualisation was a contribution to [#TidyTuesday](https://github.com/rfordatascience/tidytuesday), a project run by the R Community consisting of weekly challenges to clean and visualise public datasets.
+This visualization was a contribution to [#TidyTuesday](https://github.com/rfordatascience/tidytuesday), a project run by the R Community consisting of weekly challenges to clean and visualise public datasets.
 The data for this specific contribution was made available through the package [`datardis`](https://cran.r-project.org/web/packages/datardis/index.html).